github-education-resources/guide/docs/forks.md

 **If your repositories are public, you can skip this step.**

 If your course materials are in private repositories, students will need read-only access to them.
-Create a `students` team with "read access" and [add each student to it][add-to-team].
-Then, give that team access to all repositories that they will need.
+Create a `students` team with "read access" and give that team access to all repositories that they will need.
+Next, add each student to the team, via [`add_to_team`][add-to-team-action] in our [teachers_pet][teachers-pet] tool, or [manually][help-add-to-team].

 [Read more about access control][help-access-control].